yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 We tend to accept as a matter of fact the consequences of the technical debt:

-- Disalignment between Technology and Business team: There is a feeling of constant misunderstanding between the two teams.
+- Disalignment between Technology and Business team: There is a feeling of constant misunderstanding between the two teams
-- Slow down of progress: It is more and more difficult to build new features and functionalities.
+- Slow down of progress: It is more and more difficult to build new features and functionalities
-- Impact on the performance and stability: Software become a house of cards, the smallest change might have terrible consequences.
+- Impact on the performance and stability: Software become a house of cards, the smallest change might have terrible consequences

 ## The Death by Tech Debt